 Environment and climate Reconciling ecological, social and economic interests

-Yet every year, extensive areas of forest are cut down – sometimes illegally – in order to acquire new land for farming or grazing.
+Yet every year, extensive areas of forest are cut down – partly illegally – in order to provide new land for farming or grazing.

 In 2020 and 2021, deforestation in the Amazon region increased significantly, reaching its highest level in ten years.
 Illegal mining is also causing enormous damage in the rainforest.
 Given the situation, criticism has been expressed regarding staffing and funding cuts at the government-run Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) and at the Chico Mendes Institute for Biodiversity Conservation (ICMBio), which is a subordinate arm of the Ministry of the Environment.